turbopape/postagga/README.md

 {:some-step ["beau" "laid" "intelligent"]}
 ```

-**:optional-steps** tells the parser not to raise an error if a step
+the **:optional-steps** stanza tells the parser not to raise an error if a step
 belonging to this vector is not present.

 You'll also need to tell the parser how to break down a line of text